 In Figure 1 we see that there is one pathway for which the aggregate statistic seems to be unusually large, and negative.
-While there are a number of pathways that seem to have elevated levels of activity among those with BCR/ABL none of the stand out the way that the ribosome pathway does.
+While there are a number of pathways that seem to have elevated levels of activity among those with BCR/ABL, the ribosome pathway stands out with a large and negative aggregate statistic.
 We can find that pathway and examine the data a bit more.
 Then in the next section we make use of the permutation approach to assess significance.

+'''

-byTT = names(tA)[tA < -5]
+byTT = names(tA)[ tA< -7]

+>

+'''